EV Charging Industry Protocols and Standards

 OCPP 2.0.1 also offers the option to support plug and charge for electric vehicles supporting the ISO 15118 protocol.

-OCPP 2.0.1 was featured in one of the Open Charge Alliance Webinars. watch it here.
+OCPP 2.0.1 was featured in one of the Open Charge Alliance Webinars.

 New call-to-action